-Local Law like FASSAI has also come forward to ensure the safe food product for human consumption.
+Local law like FASSAI has also come forward to ensure the safety of food products for human consumption.

-We help industries to manage their sustainability challenges related to food safety considering all local laws, International and National standards and codes and also industry specific requirements.
-We are privileged to be associated with the leading corporate of this sector.
+We help industries to manage their sustainability challenges related to food safety considering all local laws, international and national standards and codes and also industry-specific requirements.
+We are privileged to be associated with the leading corporates of this sector.